tychosoft/moderncli/FEATURES.md

 support for line buffered and timed input.
 Serial support is provided for both modern posix and windows platforms.

-## sign.hpp

-Public key signing and verification support using pem files and certificate objects.

 ## socket.hpp

 Generic C++ socket library.
 This stand-alone header deals with low level socket